 Three years ago, they sold the business and moved to Galena full-time to retire and become active members of that community.
-Next January, the couple will celebrate 30 years of marriage.
+The couple has been married for more than 30 years.

-Warren and Barbara enjoy and treasure many public television programs such as PBS NewsHour, Here and Now, Wisconsin Life, British dramas and comedies, Independent Lens and NOVA.
+Warren and Barbara enjoy and treasure many public television programs such as PBS NewsHour

 After attending a wealth-planning seminar, Warren and Barbara were inspired to think about the types of organizations that reflect their passions, values and goals.
-Since they appreciate the news coverage on public television, they decided to include WPT in their estate plans.
+Since they appreciate the news coverage on public television, they decided to include PBS Wisconsin in their estate plans.

 "We want public broadcasting to continue.
-We trust WPT to be responsible stewards by continuing to provide in-depth reporting and unbiased information that makes you think," Warren shared.
+We trust PBS Wisconsin to be responsible stewards by continuing to provide in-depth reporting and unbiased information that makes you think," Warren shared.

 The impact of Warren and Barbara's gift will be felt long into the future.
-In the meantime, we will continue to do the work and exemplify the values and behaviors that earned the confidence they are vesting in us." - Malcolm Brett, director of University of Wisconsin-Extension Broadcasting and Media Innovations, the unit that oversees both public television and public radio in Wisconsin.
+In the meantime, we will continue to do the work and exemplify the values and behaviors that earned the confidence they are vesting in us." - Malcolm Brett, past director Wisconsin Public Media.